-Tūtū and Me provides learning opportunities for many aspects of children's development and seeks to meet the needs of anyone involved with keiki and their development.
+Tūtū and Me provides learning opportunities for many aspects of keiki's development and seeks to meet the needs of their caregivers.
 Some aspects emphasized at Tūtū and Me include cognitive, social, and linguistic learning as well as parenting tips.

-Tūtū and Me operates through mobile teams of early childhood educators.
-These individuals travel to pre-selected communities where they set up and conduct the program and pack it all away to start again the next session.
-Our curriculum is organized around learning themes and, most importantly, serves to meet the diverse cultural needs of the keiki by integrating Hawaiian values and culture.
+Teams of early childhood educators travel to pre-selected communities where they set up, conduct the program and pack it all away to start again for the next day’s session.
+The curriculum is organized around learning themes and, most importantly, serves to meet the diverse cultural needs of the keiki by integrating Hawaiian values and culture.

 Today, Tūtū and Me reaches thousands of keiki and their caregivers in over 26 communities across the state.
 This innovative traveling preschool program is done in cooperation with churches and other community organizations from Kauaʻi to Hawaiʻi Island.
 To find the site nearest your ohana, use the drop-down menu below!
 Please note, all our Tūtū and Me sites operate between 8:30AM to 10:30AM unless otherwise stated.